per year—start when you're ready

 To be considered for admission, students must hold a conferred Bachelor’s degree from an accredited institution as recognized by the Department of Education with a 3.0 cumulative GPA or higher on a 4.0 scale.
 In addition to meeting all other admissions requirements, students must successfully complete and pass a criminal background check.
 No GRE is required.

 Applicants with a GPA of 2.8 (no rounding) to 2.99 may request an exception to the minimum 3.0 cumulative GPA requirement through submission of a personal statement in the form of a written essay.
 Instructions and a scoring rubric for submitting a request for an exception may be obtained from the Admissions Advisor.
 The decision of the scoring committee will be final.
-Our online Master of Public Health program is available in every state except Connecticut, New York and Rhode Island.
+Our online Master of Public Health program is available in every state except California, Connecticut, Illinois, New York and Rhode Island.
 Please speak with an Admissions Advisor to determine your eligibility for enrollment.

 - Completion time is dependent on the number of courses completed each term.